 Natural varifocals with excellent intermediate vision

-At Bigatmo we considered many lens designs and trialled a short list before choosing the Freeway design as our standard.
-Freeway was designed by some extremely clever people as a driving lens as it has a particularly versatile intermediate area.
+At Bigatmo we considered many lens designs and trialled a short list before making our choice.
+These have been designed by some extremely clever people as a driving lens as it has a particularly versatile intermediate area.

 Eye tests, fittings and measurements